bradflaugher/wsj4free/README.md

 # wsj4free

-Links to access the WSJ for free via the library and/or other legal sources.
-PRs welcome.
+If your library or some resource offers the WSJ for free please submit a PR!